Municipal elections in Costa Mesa, California: 2012 Measure V Election

-In March 2011, the city sent out layoff notices to more than half of city employees, intending the outsource the work to private companies.
+In March 2011, the city sent out layoff notices to more than half of city employees, intending to outsource the work to private companies.
 The action prompted a lawsuit from the Orange County Employees Association (OCEA), which argued that Costa Mesa, as a general law city, was not empowered to outsource employees as a charter city would be able to.
 The court ruled in favor of the OCEA, prompting the council to explore adopting a city charter.

 By a 4-1 vote on March 6, 2012, the council approved placing the issue of a city charter on the June 5 primary ballot.
 The paperwork to place the measure on the June ballot was filed past the deadline and so could not be placed on the June ballot.
 The city, through the city clerk, filed a lawsuit to allow for the measure to be placed on the June ballot, which was opposed by former councilmember Katrina Foley and council candidate John Stephens.
 The lawsuit was rejected and the measure was placed on the November ballot.

 The measure was defeated, with large labor opposition.